krathalan/krack/README.md

 7. Lets you request package builds (with `kracktl request-build ${pkgname}`) and manage your pending build requests (with `krackctl pending-builds` and `krackctl cancel-all-requests`).
 8. Low overhead.
 9. Since all krack executables are run as a systemd system service, they restart automatically on reboot and have a number of other advantages, such as being able to limit the amount of system resources they are allowed to use.
+10. Krack-receive does not use its own service that listens on a port, but instead relies on rsync and ssh.

 ### Outstanding issues
 1. No option to auto-import GPG keys for source file verification.